FIRST Robotics Competition: FIRST Championship

 The FIRST Championship is the culmination of the FIRST Robotics Competition season, and occurs in late April each year.
 Roughly 800 teams participated in two Championship events in 2018, held in April in Houston, Texas and Detroit, Michigan.
 After the 2022 championships concluded FIRST announced that the world championship would take place at a single location, Houston, Texas, for the 2023 and 2024 seasons.
+This was later updated through 2027.